MANAGEMENT DISCUSSION AND ANALYSIS

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 Given the diverse business operations and the wide range of products, it was imperative for the Company to set up and continually review an effective and efficient internal control mechanism.
-The Company thus established a detailed code of conduct as a guide to deal with all its stakeholders.
+The Company thus established a detailed Code of Conduct as a guide to deal with all its stakeholders.
 The Company also has in place a whistle-blower policy.
 Internal controls have been further fine-tuned through proper budgetary controls, clearly defined roles and responsibilities, a schedule of authorities, documented policies and guidelines to enable appropriate decisions, along with an effective review mechanism.
-There are in-built checks and balances to ensure that the functioning of the business is not unduly affected by controls, and appropriate business ethics are upheld.
-The internal control mechanism is commensurate with the size and complexity of the business and aligned with evolving business needs.
+There are in-built checks and balances to ensure that the functioning of the business is not unduly affected by controls and that appropriate business ethics are upheld.
+The internal control mechanism is commensurate with the size and complexity of the business and is aligned with evolving business needs.
+The Internal Financial Controls (IFC) established by the Company covers all the significant business processes and operations in complete compliance with the Companies Act, 2013.
+Various internal controls, established at the entity level and process levels, are designed to ensure regulatory compliance and appropriate recording and reporting of financial and operational information.
+Processes and controls laid down as per IFC are regularly updated to keep pace with the changing business environment.

 Internal controls are regularly reviewed by the internal audit department.
-All significant and material observations are periodically reported to the Audit Committee of the Board, and necessary action is undertaken.
+All significant and material observations are periodically reported to the Audit Committee of the Board and necessary action is undertaken.
 The senior management and the Audit Committee of the Board are periodically apprised of the Companys internal processes with respect to internal controls, statutory compliances and adherence.

 QUALITY ASSURANCE